Tech Accelerator

 Buying the right HR tools is more critical than ever.
 This step-by-step guide to HR software will help you identify your needs and pinpoint the features that matter most.

 An HR system is one of the most important purchases an organization makes.
-Nowadays, the stakes couldn't be higher.
-The market for HR tools has exploded, and people management has become an urgent priority amid the tight labor market that developed after the COVID-19 pandemic subsided.
+The stakes couldn't be higher: The market for HR tools has exploded and people management has become an urgent priority amid today's tight labor market and significant social change.

 This overview gets you off to a strong start.
 It explains all the key steps in setting up an effective buying process and identifies the HR software features that ultimately determine whether a product will meet your needs.
-The links in the guide take you to articles that provide more detail on important topics.
+Throughout, links will take you to articles with details on important related topics.

 What is HR software?